-When it gets hotter than hades outside, you know it’s time to go blueberry picking, Georgia!
+When it gets hotter than you-know-what outside, you know it’s time to go blueberry picking, Georgia!
 It’s time to get freshly picked, locally-grown berries.
 You may be asking: Is there a blueberry farm near me?
 Short answer – YES!

 There’s nothing better than freshly picked berries — just ask my son.
 This year, I’m not taking my oldest because after an hour of picking tiny balls of fruit in the hot sun, guess how many he had in his bucket?